Need Help? Give us a call.

 One of the most common ways small business owners access financing is by borrowing funds through a bank or alternative lender.

 The growth of the alternative lending industry has brought about a wide variety of loan products to meet the needs of entrepreneurs, each with different costs, payment structures, and application processes.

-If you think you may eventually need a loan to fund your restaurant goals, take a moment to review this quick breakdown of the most common loan types sought by small business owners:
+If you think you may eventually need a business loan to fund your restaurant goals, take a moment to review this quick breakdown of the most common loan types sought by small business owners:

 Probably the first thing you think of when you imagine business lending, term loans offer a set repayment time, set number of payments, and have a fixed or variable interest rate.

 Depending on your business needs, credit rating, and other factors, there are a wide variety of term loans available to many small business owners—both from traditional banks and from non-bank alternative lenders—and with terms ranging from one year with daily payments up to five-year terms with monthly payments, and everything in between.

 Because of the risky nature of small business lending, many commercial lenders have in the past been hesitant to lend money to small business owners, especially new restaurant ventures.

 As a solution, the Small Business Administration began guaranteeing as much as 80% of the loan principal for term loans through participating lending institutions.
 This could be a viable option if you are already experienced in the food industry.
 (Otherwise, you probably won’t be considered.)

 The SBA offers a variety of loan programs, including for restaurateurs.
 If you plan to use an SBA loan as your main source of funding to start your restaurant, you will need to go into this process with your ducks in a row.
 Write a stellar business plan that highlights the uniqueness of your idea, and be prepared to have 20%-30% of your loan amount in cash—or to take out a mortgage on your home.